-Date: Name of participant: (person charged) Charge: On the (day) of (month) (year) (description of the charge to ensure the participar nt is fairly informed) Examples (delete examples and wording that are not relevant) (eg did excessively appeal an umpire decisions b challenging the umpire (name)) y repeatedly crowding and verbally (eg did abuse hockey equipment, namely dugout by throwing their hockey stick) (eg did use language, namely (word (name person) on the basis that is was (eg did threaten (umpire or official na me) by using the words (eg did spit at(name) which connected ed with that person or another) (Eg did strike a person (namely) with a honamely(give injury).) ockey stick causing an injury Signed: Name: Role:
+Date: Name of participant: (person charged) Charge: On the (day) of (month) (year) (description of the charge to ensure the participant is fairly informed) Examples delete examples and wording that are not relevant) (e.g. did excessively appeal an umpire decisions by repeatedly crowding and verball challenging the umpire(name)) (e.g. did abuse hockey equipment, namely dugout by throwing their hockey stick) (e.g. did use language, namely(words used) which seriously offended (name person) on the basis that it was racially offensive) (e.g. did threaten(umpire or official name) by using the words) (e.g. did spit at(name) which connected with that person or another) (Egg did strike a person (namely) with a hockey stick causing an injury namely(give injury).)
+Signed: Name: Role: